Chapter 5

 Evaluative research is a research method used to evaluate a product or concept and collect data to help improve your solution.
 It offers many benefits, including identifying whether a product works as intended and uncovering areas for improvement.

-According to Mithila Fox, Senior UX Researcher at Stack Overflow, the evaluation research process includes various activities, like content testing, assessing accessibility or desirability.
+According to Mithila Fox, Director of Product Research at Contentful, the evaluation research process includes various activities, like content testing, assessing accessibility or desirability.
 During UX research, evaluation can also be conducted on competitor products to understand what solutions work well in the current market before you start building your own.

 “Even before you have your own mockups, you can start by testing competitors or similar products,” says Mithila.
 “There’s a lot we can learn from what is and isn't working about other products in the market.”